snowdrop/jester/README.md

 [14:12:49.858] [INFO] [greetings] Service stopped (quay.io/<your username>/quarkus-test:latest)
 ```

-Now, let's reuse the same test to run it in Kubernetes:
+Now, let's reuse the same test to run it in Kubernetes.
+For doing this, we can either extend our test `ContainerTest` with a new test class and the annotation `@RunOnKubernetes`:

 ```java
 @RunOnKubernetes